lb3361/gigatron-rom/Docs/vCPU7.md

 | LDFARG | `35 29`       | typ 72     | Load floating point argument `[vAC]..[vAC]+4`<br>(trashes `vAC` `vT3` `sysArgs[5-7]`)

 Opcode `MOVF` merely moves five consecutive bytes in page zero.
-Although it thrashes the sysArg array, it is possible to use opcode `MOVF` with destination `sysArgs0` if the source does not overlap the sysArg array.
+Although it trashes the sysArg array, it is possible to use opcode `MOVF` with destination `sysArgs0` if the source does not overlap the sysArg array.

 Opcodes `LDFAC` and `STFAC` respectively unpack and pack a floating